IntelLabs/vdms/docs/guides/descriptors/FLINNG-Library-and-Performance.md

 FLINNG should be used when the number of dimensions in the dataset is huge (curse of dimensionality) (e.g., >1000 dimension).
 In this case, dimension-reduction can hurt the accuracy of the returned result for near-neighbor search performance.
 FLINNG will have lower accuracy compared to other libraries when the number of dimensions is small.
 The library is also attractive when the expected total number of items in the index is huge (e.g., billions of vectors).

-## FLINNG Library Limitations:
+## FLINNG Library Limitations
 1. FLINNG works best on high-dimensional search tasks where the neighbors are all above a (relatively high) similarity threshold.
 It is not the best choice for problems such as k-NN classification, where low-similarity results may be important.
 2. Current implementation of the library expects the dataset to be **normalized** (i.e., dataset ranges between 0 and 1),

-## Distance Metrics Supported by FLINNG Library:
+## Distance Metrics Supported by FLINNG Library
 FLINNG currently supports two distance metrics: Inner Product (cosine similarity) and Euclidean (L2) distance metric.<br><br>

-# VDMS and FLINNG Library API
+## VDMS and FLINNG Library API
 FLINNG supports the same standard API for indexing, searching, and retrieving feature vectors similar to other libraries in VDMS.
 The entire list of API is defined in DescriptorSet.cc and DescriptorSet.h.

 1) **`VCL::DescriptorParams* param = new VCL:: DescriptorParams(numrows, cellsperrow,  numhashtables, hashespertable,  subhashbits, cutoff=6)`:**